Top 6 Important SEO Metrics You Need to Follow

 Branded keywords are the ones that are related to your brand and are domain-specific.
 Customers intend to use branded keywords to learn more about the specific offerings of your brand.
 Using branded keywords can help you reach consumers who are already looking for your products or services and intend to buy them.
 On the other hand, non-branded keywords help influence consumers in the decision-making stage of their buying journey.

-Make sure you analyze keyword rankings for each of the categories and related pages on your website.
+Make sure you analyse keyword rankings for each of the categories and related pages on your website.
 For a given set of keywords, if you see a sudden drop in the keyword rankings, you need to look through the website and SERP results to figure out the root cause and make necessary tweaks to your strategy.

-Utilizing the perfect combination of branded and non-branded keywords in your content, meta-tags, headings, and images can help you build a higher ranking for your website for that set of keywords.
+Utilising the perfect combination of branded and non-branded keywords in your content, meta-tags, headings, and images can help you build a higher ranking for your website for that set of keywords.
 Also building a cluster content strategy can help you expand the list of ranking keywords very quickly.

 3. Organic Click-through-rate

 Yet another important metric you need to consider is the organic click-through rate or the organic CTR.
 This metric is largely based on rankings.
 However, headlines, meta descriptions, and URLs have considerable sway in influencing the organic CTR.
-Organic CTR is the percentage of clicks received on search results divided by the total number of organic impressions.
+Organic CTR is the number of clicks received on search results divided by the total number of organic impressions.
 For example, if your website ranks on the first search page for a keyword with a monthly search volume of 1500 and drives 150 click-throughs, your organic CTR calculates to 10%.

 What makes organic CTR a vital SEO metric to follow?
 Firstly, more clicks directly imply more traffic to your website.
 By tracking and improving the percentage CTR for your website, you drive more traffic to your website, which rewards you with more leads and a higher possibility of conversions.
 Secondly, higher CTR directly impacts your search rankings.
 CTR helps search engines figure out what type of content the user searches for and use CTR value to re-rank websites.
 A higher CTR thus can lead to a higher ranking of your website in the SERPs.
 Measuring this metric helps you optimise your content to rank higher and improve the overall performance of your SEO strategy.